4 Reasons Why Management Consultants Love Data

 1. It is where the treasure is buried

 Like miners, consultants are paid to uncover something that is often difficult to find.
-Where a 49er might sift through tons of gravel looking for gold, a consultant sifts through gigabytes or terabytes of data looking for insights.
-On the surface, an analyst cleaning and filtering data doesn’t look a thing like a miner loading and sorting ore.
+Where a 49er might sift through tons of gravel looking for gold, a consultant sifts through terabytes of data looking for insights.
+On the surface, an analyst cleaning and filtering data doesn’t look a thing like a miner sorting ore.
 But if you look closer, they are both in the same laborious, messy, and often frustrating business of rummaging through a mound of crap to find something of value.

 2. It is free of politics

-Data is objective.
+Data is (more) objective.
 It speaks louder than anecdotes and company folklore.
 When two departments disagree, it is the only way to cut through the bureaucratic white noise and get people on the same page.
 The client is paying for expertise, critical thinking, and also objectivity.
 Staying close to the data is the safest route.

 In many ways, Google embodies a corporate culture where data is king.
-Even executives (read: Larry, Sergey, Eric) are eager to drill into the data at meetings.
+Even executives (read: Larry, Sergey, Eric) are eager to drill down at meetings.
 Marissa Mayer, Google’s VP of Location Services, gave a talk at Stanford’s Entrepreneurial Thought Leaders Speaker Series and explained it best when she said “Data is apolitical.”
 At Google, if they want to choose between two different features, they do an A/B test to see what the user prefer

 3. It is an ugly mess

-Data is rarely organized.
+It is rarely organized.
 It is scattered across the organization in different software programs, filing cabinets, desktop computers, and employee’s heads.
 It is poorly maintained and unclean data grows like a mushroom.
 It is not uncommon to find 5-6 different spellings of the same customer’s name (e.g., Walmart, Wal-mart, Wallmart).

 4. It can be beautiful

 Data by itself is flat, boring, binary.
 But sometimes, it can be transformed from a random set of data points into something, well, beautiful.
-In a very famous TED talk in 2006, Hans Rosling, combined multiple sets of mundane World Bank data into something remarkable.
+In a very famous TED talk in 2006, Hans Rosling, combined multiple sets of mundane World Bank information into something remarkable.
 (If you are in a hurry, start at minute 3:00, but definitely watch until the applause at 5:00)

-• Surely, data is the only way to go with clients.
+Surely, data is the only way to go with clients.
 Always surprises us when don’t use their own data, right?
 Here the CTO of Tata Consulting talks about harnessing unstructured data.
 And I thought clients were under-utilizing the data that they already had . . . not to mention the data they have not even started looking for.

 http://forbesindia.com/article/rotman/the-unstructured-information/32782/1